MattKobayashi/actions-workflows/README.md

-# publish.yaml — Re‑usable GitHub Actions workflow for container images
+# `publish.yaml` — GitHub Actions workflow for publishing container images

-This repository contains `.github/workflows/publish.yaml`, a _re‑usable_ GitHub Actions workflow that builds and publishes multi‑architecture container images with Docker Buildx and QEMU.
+`.github/workflows/publish.yaml` is a GitHub Actions workflow that builds and publishes multi‑architecture container images with Docker Buildx and QEMU.
 It is meant to be **called from another workflow file** in the _consuming_ repository.

 ---